What is Lasinone?

 Important Considerations

-failure or neurological crises.
+or neurological

-- Early diagnosis and treatment, ideally through new-born screening, lead to
+Early diagnosis and treatment, ideally through new-born screening, lead to

-significantly better outcomes and reduced risk of HCC.
+and reduced risk of HCC.

-managed with stricter dietary control.
+with stricter dietary

 Common Side Effects

-Most common adverse reactions (>1%) are elevated tyrosine levels,
+Most common adverse reactions (>1%) are elevated tyrosine levels, thrombocytopenia,

-thrombocytopenia, leukopenia, conjunctivitis, corneal opacity, keratitis,
+conjunctivitis, corneal opacity, keratitis, photophobia, eye pain, blepharitis,

 Serious Warnings

-- Ocular Symptoms, Developmental Delay and Hyperkeratotic
+Ocular Symptoms, Developmental Delay and Hyperkeratotic Plaques: Due to

-Plaques: Due to elevated plasma tyrosine.
+elevated plasma

-- Do not adjust Lasinone dosage in order to lower the plasma tyrosine
+- Do not adjust Lasinone dosage in order to lower the plasma tyrosine concentration.

-white blood cell counts.
+blood cell counts.

 Drug Interactions

-co-administered drugs; reduce the dosage.
+drugs; reduce the

-- Additional dosage adjustments may be needed to maintain therapeutic drug
+Additional dosage adjustments may be needed to maintain therapeutic drug

-concentrations for narrow therapeutic index drugs.
+concentrations for narrow

-- OAT1/OAT3 Substrates: Increased systemic exposure of these
+OAT1/OAT3 Substrates: Increased systemic exposure of these

-co-administered drugs; monitor for potential adverse reactions.
+for potential adverse reactions.

 Storage Requirements